flant/shell-operator/docs/src/BINDING_VALIDATING.md

 # kubernetesValidating

 This binding transforms a hook into a handler for ValidatingWebhookConfiguration.
-The Shell-operator creates ValidatingWebhookConfiguration, starts HTTPS server, and runs hooks to handle [AdmissionReview requests](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request).
+The Shell-operator creates ValidatingWebhookConfiguration, starts HTTPS server, and runs hooks to handle [AdmissionReview requests][admission-request].

 > Note: shell-operator use `admissionregistration.k8s.io/v1`, so Kubernetes 1.16+ is needed.